la-cc/hetzner-proxmox-ha/README.md

 **NOTE:** Proxmox uses a Corosync cluster engine, which uses a quorum-based voting technique to ensure consistent configuration among all the nodes of a cluster.
 The cluster configuration is distributed to all nodes with the help of a Proxmox cluster file system (pmxcfs).

-Click on create cluster, select the both vSwitches as link 0 and link 1.
+Open the Controlplane UI (https://138.201.31.244:8006) and click on create cluster, select the both vSwitches as link 0 and link 1.

 <img src="img/hetzner/create-cluster-0.png" alt="Alt-Text" title="" />